-The other day, I came across this thread on Reddit’s r/dataisbeautiful sub (Reddit has lured me down many a late night rabbit-hole’s latley.
+The other day, I came across this thread on Reddit’s r/dataisbeautiful sub (Reddit has lured me down many late-night rabbit-holes lately.
 Have you seen some of the stuff on there?!) from a programmer who created a graph to show the effect that media coverage had on app downloads for their to-do-list app.

 Here’s a look at the full graph:

-Case in point: BMV recently experienced this first-hand with one of our clients, Bark’N’Borrow.
+Case in point: BMV recently experienced this first-hand with our startup PR efforts for Bark’N’Borrow.
 We helped the community for dog lovers, which offers users the chance to “borrow” dogs for playdates, with their official launch this past November.
-Prior to the launch, the company had been quietly testing their app in the Los Angeles area and really only had a handful of active users.
+Prior to the launch, the company had been quietly testing its app in the Los Angeles area and really only had a handful of active users.

 Over the next few days, several other outlets, including Elite Daily, Fast Company and Fortune had picked up the Bark’N’Borrow’s launch story.
 In less than four days, the story was shared over 100,000 times across social media, resulting in 20k+ new app downloads/users in less than four days.
 The app also broke into the top 10 most popular apps in the iTunes store.